wyfo/apischema/docs/index.md

 No known alternative achieves all of this.

 !!! note
-    Actually, *Apischema* is even adaptable enough to enable support of competitor libraries in a few dozens of line of code ([pydantic support example](examples/pydantic_support.md) using [conversions feature](conversions.md))
+    Actually, *apischema* is even adaptable enough to enable support of competitor libraries in a few dozens of line of code ([pydantic support example](examples/pydantic_support.md) using [conversions feature](conversions.md))

 ## Example

 ```python
 {!quickstart.py!}
 ```
-*Apischema* works out of the box with you data model.
+*apischema* works out of the box with you data model.

 !!! note
     This example and further ones are using pytest stuff because they are in fact run as tests in the library CI